Growing Demand for Chickpeas as a Sustainable Protein Alternative in Plant-Based Diets

 The chickpea market is encountering growing competition from other legumes, such as lentils, peas, and soybeans, which are increasingly seen as viable alternatives in both human consumption and animal feed markets.
 Furthermore, with the increasing global demand for plant-based proteins such as soybeans, the situation is expected to have considerable power on the demand for chickpeas because such crops are recognized for their superior protein content and their higher potential yields under certain conditions than chickpeas.

 There are various agricultural confrontations that the chickpea market may contend with in future development.
 The crop is attacked by a few troublesome pests such as aphids, pod borers, and beetles, which can do considerable harm to the crop at large.
 If the pest control operation is not carried out precisely, the yield will be reduced along with product quality.
 Additionally, chickpeas are prone to fungal diseases like Ascochyta blight, which can devastate entire crops.
-The escalating resistance against fungicides and shortage of disease-resistant varieties of chickpeas have aggravated the problem.
+The escalating resistance against fungicides and the shortage of disease-resistant varieties of chickpeas have aggravated the problem.
 Temperature rise and changing rainfall patterns, as a result of climate change, may benchmark the establishment of new regions by pests and diseases, posing a heightened threat to chickpea production worldwide.
-Such threats necessitate enhanced conditions for better pest management and disease-resistant varieties to stabilize growth and market.
+Such threats necessitate enhanced conditions for better pest management and disease-resistant varieties to stabilize growth and the market.
+These factors are frequently evaluated through the Chickpeas market analysis

 Non-Invasive Hydration Technology is Transforming Chickpea Farming Practices

 With innovative new farming methods, chickpea yields are increased beyond what is possible with cultivation, and this allows growing health-conscious chickpea products to satisfy increased consumer demand.
 The most advanced techniques, such as precision agriculture, drought-vulnerable varieties, and better irrigation systems, are enormously contributing to chickpea efficiency.
 A noteworthy breakthrough in the United States agricultural sector is the genetic breeding of chickpeas.
 Researchers have identified desi chickpeas, which may contain natural resistance to Pythium ultimum, a pathogen causing significant root rot.
 This enables possibilities along new dimensions for environmentally sustainable chickpea production by reducing chemical reliance and increasing crop resilience.
-Therefore, efficiency gains in chickpeas will also evolve toward greener, sustainable production that can continuously supply the increasingly plant-based protein-savvy consumers.
+Therefore, efficiency gains in chickpeas will also evolve toward greener, sustainable production that can continuously supply the increasingly plant-based protein-savvy consumers, strengthening overall chickpeas market share potential.

 Asia Pacific Dominates Global Chickpea Market with Leading Producers India and Australia